Home > A Guide to Croatia Visas in 2025

 • A valid passport (at least 3 months beyond your intended stay).

-• Proof of accommodation for your stay (hotel bookings or invitation from a host).
+• Proof of accommodation for your stay (hotel bookings or an invitation from a host).

 • Evidence of financial means to support your stay.